toolswatch/vFeed/README.md

 **vFeed Framework** is a CVE, CWE and OVAL Compatible naming scheme concept that provides extra structured detailed third-party references and technical characteristics for a CVE entry through an extensible XML/JSON schema.
 It also improves the reliability of CVEs by providing a flexible and comprehensive vocabulary for describing the relationship with other standards and security references.

-vFeed utilizes XML-based / JSON-based format outputs to describe in detail vulnerabilities.
+vFeed utilizes JSON-based format outputs to describe in detail vulnerabilities.
 They can be leveraged as input by security researchers, practitioners and tools as part of their vulnerability description.
 In fact, the standard syntax is easy to interpret by humans and systems.

-The associated **vFeed.db (The Correlated Vulnerability and Threat Database)** is a detective and preventive security information repository used for gathering vulnerability and mitigation data from scattered internet sources into an unified database.
+The mandatory associated **vFeed.db (The Correlated Vulnerability and Threat Database)** is a detective and preventive security information repository used for gathering vulnerability and mitigation data from scattered internet sources into an unified database.

 * Open security standards:
     * [CVE](http://cve.mitre.org)